Olawaleale/Pay_Escrow_Case_Study/README.md

 The following were identified:

-Build a 12-month product roadmap
+a) Build a 12-month product roadmap

-Choose the metrics you would track and why
+b) Choose the metrics you would track and why

-Revenue model for this product
+c) Revenue model for this product

-Go-to-market strategy
+d) Go-to-market strategy

-Teams required and specific responsibilities highlighted
+e) Teams required and specific responsibilities highlighted